FoodReady » Blog » Harnessing the Internet of Things (IoT) in the Food Industry for Enhanced Food Safety: A Revolution in Monitoring and Compliance

 4. Cold Chain Monitoring for Dairy Products: A European Dairy Producer

 A prominent dairy producer in Europe implemented an IoT-based cold chain monitoring solution to ensure the freshness and safety of its dairy products during transportation and storage.
-This system involved placing IoT sensors in refrigerated trucks and storage units to continuously monitor and record temperatures.
+This system involved placing IoT sensors, including humidity sensors in refrigerated trucks and storage units to continuously monitor and record temperatures and humidity levels.

 The data is transmitted to a central system, which alerts the management if any temperature deviations occur that could compromise the quality of the dairy products.
 This implementation significantly reduced instances of spoilage and ensured compliance with strict food safety regulations.